bpardee/capchef/README.md

     require 'capchef/chef_recipes'
     require 'capchef/utility_recipes'

+    # Uncomment the following if running scripts under sudo isn't allowed
+    #Capchef.use_sudo = false

     role :node, *Capchef.all_nodes

     # Define the path to the chef-solo executable if it's not in /usr/bin or /usr/local/bin